blue-button/implementation-guide/transmit-using-direct.md

 ## Privacy & Security

-Guidance - It's okay to use Direct to send to a Direct address using a certificate publically discovered using DNS.
+Guidance - It's okay to use publically discoverd certificates to send a Direct message initiated by the consumer.
 This ensures everything transmitted is encrypted.

+(The certificates do not need to be exchanged.)

+A patient should be able to send their files to any Direct address.

+Link to Letter/Guidance from ONC/OCR.

 Best Practice / Suggestion - Show a lock.
 Show a signature icon too.